What proof of income do I need to get a mortgage?

 - The worst exchange rate in previous years

-Read our blog: How to get an expat mortgage
+Related: Read our guide on how to get an expat mortgage

 Britons working as seafarers in international waters present a unique case in terms of mortgage applications.